 Fascias are prominent components of a shopfront and usually carry the shop signage.
 The dimensions and material of the fascia have a big impact on the overall appearance of the property.
-Historically, fascia depths were slimmer, although there are some examples of deeper fascias in particular areas of Oswestry, for example on Cross Street and Leg Street.
+Historically, fascias were slimmer, although there are some examples of deeper fascias in particular areas of Oswestry, for example on Cross Street and Leg Street.

-- Ensure fascia design is appropriate to the character and appearance of the building. - Fascia boards should not conceal architectural features or extend beyond the shopfront surround or onto shopfront glazing. - Unless there is a historic precedent, boards should not exceed 380mm in depth. - New boards should not be placed over existing fascia. - Hand-painted timber fascia signage will usually be more appealing and appropriate to character of a historic building. - Small individual non-illuminated letters may be considered. - Sufficient gap should be left between the first floor window sills and the top of the shopfront cornice to allow weathering details to be provided and maintenance to be carried out. - Where a shop spans two buildings and alterations are proposed, consideration should be given to the heritage significance of the existing shopfronts, the overall proportion and design of the individual buildings, the visual appearance and rhythm of the street scene and the impact of any proposed alterations on the visual appearance of the building and the street as a whole.
+- Ensure fascia design is appropriate to the character and appearance of the building. - Fascia boards should not conceal architectural features or extend beyond the shopfront surround or onto shopfront glazing. - Unless there is a historic precedent, boards should not exceed 380mm in depth. - New boards should not be placed over existing fascia. - Hand-painted timber signs will usually be more appealing and appropriate to character of a historic building. - Small individual non-illuminated letters may be considered. - A visual gap should be left between the first floor windowsills and the top of the fascia in most cases. - Where a shop spans two buildings, ideally whilst the fascia could be one, the retention of separate details should be retained to ensure the visual appearance and 'rhythm of the street' remains intact.